 Are you a WUR Staff member, postdoc or PhD?
 And are you interested in learning more about the research of PhD's within the WASS Graduate School?
 Then you are also more than welcome to join the WASS PhD Day and engage in discussion with PhD's about their work.

-The next WASS PhD Day will be organized on May 18th, 2017!
+The next WASS PhD Day will be organised on June 6, 2018!

 If you have any suggestions or idea for a formal/informal activity, please contact us at firstname.lastname@example.org.